unity-atoms/unity-atoms/docs/tutorials/variable-instancer.md

 ![monsters-report](../assets/variable-instancer/monsters-report.png)

-Both variable instances are therefore unique.
-You can now use the variable instancer as a variable in any `IntReference` in your scripts.
-For example, a damage script would subtract from the variable value and only this instance of the prefab would have it's `Changed` event triggered.
+Both Variable instances are therefore unique.
+You can now use the Variable Instancer as a Variable in any `IntReference` in your scripts.
+For example, a damage script would subtract from the Variable value and only this instance of the prefab would have it's `Changed` event triggered.